exonum/exonum-doc/src/advanced/configuration-updater.md

 #### Parameters

 - **hash**: Hash
-  Hash of the configuration to be voted against.
+  Body of the request; hash of the configuration to be voted against.

 #### Response